- August 19, 2024

 story

-43 mentions Positive Neutral NegativeThe game's story revolves around players acting as contractors for a global megacorporation, engaging in covert missions with customizable cybernetic beings.
-While there is a structured progression with 15 main missions and side quests, the narrative is often described as lackluster and unoriginal, lacking compelling characters and depth.
-Despite the engaging gameplay and loot mechanics, many players feel that the story does not provide enough incentive for long-term interest.
+86 mentions Positive Neutral NegativeThe game's story revolves around players acting as contractors for a global megacorporation, undertaking covert missions with customizable cybernetic beings in a cyberpunk setting.
+While there is a structured narrative with 15 main missions and side quests, many reviewers find the story and character development to be lackluster and unoriginal, often overshadowed by the gameplay mechanics and loot system.
+Overall, the narrative serves as a backdrop for the action, but it may not be compelling enough to sustain long-term interest.

 “The game currently offers 15 story missions with 3 major story boss fights, adding structure and purpose to your progress.”